 It is time for fun building challenge!
 This month our friend Katie at Addicted 2 DIY is hosting this Great Outdoors Challenge!

 My neighbor and I spent a couple of months putting up a new diy picket fence built from scratch. yep, every board cut by yours truly about three times.
-This was in the very early stages, but I wanted to show you where I got the legs for my outdoor coffee table.
+I wanted to show you where I got the legs for my outdoor rustic coffee table.
 They were the scraps that were topped off the front arbor.

-This is where they landed—and they were the perfect size for my new outdoor coffee table.
+This is where they landed—and they were the perfect size for my new outdoor rustic coffee table.

 I also had some 2×4’s left over in this pile.

 And these?
-They are some pickets that were cut too short.
+Pickets that were cut too short.

 Here is my cut list: